NGLSYSX/WAPNet/README.md

 ### Testing on the All-Weather Benchmark

-The script `test_allweather.py` supports testing on multiple All-Weather subsets in a single run, including RainDrop, Snow100K-S, Snow100K-L, Test1, and Outdoor-Rain.
+The script `test_allweather.py` supports testing on multiple All-Weather subsets in a single run, including RainDrop, Snow100K-S, Snow100K-L, and Test1.
+In this repository, `Test1` corresponds to the Outdoor-Rain test subset reported in the paper.

 Run the following command: